 Finally, we will transfer to Haifa for overnight accommodations.

 Day 4: Haifa

-We will then drive to see one of the first museums in Israel, the Museum of Art Ein Harod.
-The museum has over 10,000 pieces of art to peruse.
+We will then drive to see one of the first museums in Israel, the Museum of Art Ein Harod, home to over 10,000 pieces of art from ancient to present day Israel.

 Finally, we will continue to Tiberias for overnight accommodations.

 We will tour the holy city of Tiberias and the Sea of Galilee in the morning and then head to Rosh Pina to see the Jerusalem Chimes, an artisanal wind chime studio.
 We will also the plates, mugs, and authentic Israeli and Middle Eastern artwork during our tour of Inbar’s Pottery Gallery.

 Finally, we will head back to your accommodations in Tiberias.

 Day 6: Tel Hai